aws-samples/aws-get-started-workshop/content/01-up-front-tasks/05-address-prereqs/02-obtain-email-addresses.md

 Your email system might support the use of “+” style email addresses (also known as plus addressing or subaddressing) in which multiple email addresses are aliased to the same email account or distribution list.
 If this is the case, then you might find it beneficial to use this feature to reduce the number of email accounts or DLs that you need to create in support of your AWS accounts.

+For example, the addresses:

+* `aws-account1+management@example.com` and
+* `aws-account1+audit@example.com`

-For example, the addresses [aws-account1+management@example.com](mailto:aws-account+management@example.com) and [aws-account1+audit@example.com](mailto:aws-account+audit@example.com) will be treated as unique addresses in AWS, but with the use of plus addressing, your mail system would deliver messages for both of these addresses to the same [aws-account1@example.com](mailto:aws-account@example.com) email account or distribution list.
+will be treated as unique addresses in AWS, but with the use of plus addressing, your mail system would deliver messages for both of these addresses to the same `aws-account1@example.com` email account or distribution list.

 In 2020, Microsoft 365 introduced support for [plus addressing in Exchange Online](https://docs.microsoft.com/en-us/exchange/recipients-in-exchange-online/plus-addressing-in-exchange-online).